Kayenta Mine: Reclamation of mined lands

 Once a section has been mined out, it is backfilled and graded to the approximate previous contour and topped with suitable spoil, subsoil, and topsoil to create a four-foot-thick root zone.
 The land is then seeded and restored for grazing, wildlife habitat, and cultural plant cultivation.
 Replanted areas are monitored for a minimum of 10 years to correct any erosion problems, control invasive weeds, and insure the plant systems are fully established before being released for grazing.

 As of 2012, more than 15,000 acres had been restored on the Black Mesa Complex and 39 permanent ponds had been created for livestock watering and wildlife habitat.

-Reclamation efforts were recognized by the U.S. Office of Surface Mining for reclamation excellence in 1998, for cultural, historic & archaeological preservation in 2002, good neighbor award in 2003, and reclamation excellence and good neighbor awards in 2005.
+Reclamation efforts were recognized by the U.S. Office of Surface Mining for reclamation excellence in 1998; for cultural, historic and archaeological preservation in 2002; good neighbor award in 2003, and reclamation excellence and good neighbor awards in 2005.